The 10 best pillows in 2019, according to the internet

-A good night's sleep can be hard to come by if you're dealing with stress, staring at a blue screen before going to bed, or over-caffeinating too late in the day.
+A good night's sleep can be hard to come by if you're dealing with too much stress, over-caffeinating too late in the day, or staring at a blue screen before going to bed.
 But, if your sleep environment isn't up to snuff, you're already putting yourself at a disadvantage.
 That's why prioritizing your comfort should be a key step in establishing a healthy sleep bedtime routine.
 And, while much has been made over choosing the right mattress for your sleep habits, finding the perfect pillow is just as important.

-Of course, there's a wide range of factors to consider when you're pillow-shopping: What sleeping position do you prefer?
+Of course, you need to consider a wide range of factors when you're pillow-shopping: What sleeping position do you prefer?
 Are you a side sleeper?
 Do you run hot or cold?
-Are you allergic to feathers or goose down?
-Everyone's individual preferences will differ slightly, but there's more than likely a pillow that meets your expectations for what a pillow should be, whether that's a foam pillow, support pillow, body pillow, gel pillow, contour pillow or simply a pillow for neck pain.
+Are you allergic to goose down or feathers?
+Everyone's individual preferences will differ slightly, but there's more than likely a pillow that meets your expectations for what a pillow should be, whether that's a foam pillow, gel pillow, latex pillows, support pillow, body pillow, contour pillow, or simply a pillow for neck pain.
 It's just a matter of wading through all of your options, which seem to expand every day.

 With two layers of supportive foam and an antibacterial, cooling bamboo case, Cosy House's shredded foam pillows are made to relieve some of the greatest sleeping woes, namely overheating and uncomfortable pressure points.
 The relatively firm construction helps the pillow maintain its shape, but the shredded memory foam fill in its bottommost layer is removable, which allows users to customize its density.
 "This is one heavy pillow and I kept removing the filling until getting it just right," one reviewer wrote, adding that, when filled to capacity, the pillow may be a little too big and firm for some users' liking.